-Best cheap microphones for recording: featuring budget microphones for studio and stage
+Best cheap microphones for recording 2024: Budget microphones for studio and stage

-Overall we can't knock the Audio-Technica AT2020 for matching inherent versatility with bargain bucket price.
-You can use it on pretty much anything, whether you're adding vocals to a song, capturing the sound of a guitar cab, or recording a podcast and it will offer superb performance at a low cost.
+If you want a cheap mic that can do pretty much anything, the Audio-Technica AT2020 matches inherent versatility with a bargain bucket price.
+Whether you're adding vocals to a song, capturing the sound of a guitar cab, or recording a podcast, it will offer superb performance at a low cost.

 Vocals are at the forefront of any song, whether we like to admit it or not.
 Getting a good vocal microphone for your home studio is a must, and we love the MXL 990 Condenser Microphone for its balanced, musical sound and astoundingly good value price point.